sdesabbata/r-for-geographic-data-science/docs/204-regression.md

 ### Simple regression example

 The example that we have seen in the lecture illustrated how simple regression can be used to create a model to predict the arrival delay based on the departure delay of a flight, based on the data available in the `nycflights13` dataset for the flight on November 20th, 2013.
-The scatterplot below seems to indicate that the relationship is indeed linear.

 $$arr\_delay_i = (Intercept + Coefficient_{dep\_delay} * dep\_delay_{i1}) + \epsilon_i $$

+The last line below arranges the table by arrival delay.
+It is advisable to give a meaningful order to the data (e.g., based on the outcome) before creating the model, in order to facilitate a robust execution of the Durbin-Watson test (see below).

 ```r